 Wednesday December 16th, “Reclaim Power” day in Copenhagen, inside the Africans are shouting at the Ethiopians and outside the Climate Justice advocates are shouting at the COP who they accuse of being co-opted by corporate lobbyists.
-To a lobbyist climate change is an oportunity.
+To a lobbyist climate change is an opportunity.
 Should the worst come to the worst they can take the last high speed yacht out of Houston to their favorite Caribbean Island and batten down the hatches in hurricane season.

 There is a dearth of hope in Copenhagen, the islands states claim genocide and technically they are correct but no-one listens.
 Justice is the last thing on people’s minds in the Bella Center, and the second last thing on their minds is global warming.
 Their climate problems come from slipping on the ice in leather soled shoes or having to wait for their Mercedes taxis in the snow without an umbrella.